 Evaluation of ageing mechanisms is based on PWR service experience, pertinent laboratory data, and relevant experience from other industries.
-The following ageing mechanisms will be reviewed and assessed for relevance to RVI:
+In this report, the following ageing mechanisms were reviewed and assessed for relevance to RVIs:

 - embrittlement;

 - fatigue;

 - corrosion;

 - radiation induced creep, relaxation and swelling;

 - mechanical wear.